syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ### Customize trailing date appearance

-Calendar control Trailing(Next or Previous month) cells can be customized by the below properties.
+Calendar control trailing(Next or Previous month) cells can be customized by the below properties.

 * TrailingCellBackColor
 * TrailingCellForeColor